 Interviewers are not likely to ask an applicant to recite the Henderson-Hasslebach equation, although for those interested in research, a question of why this equation is important in science could arise.
 In general though, the topics are more focused on learning about the applicant, his or her interests, challenges, commitment, and future plans.
 For the applicant, it becomes more valuable to convey information that reveals personal character traits, rather than the ability to demonstrate a depth of scientific knowledge across several disciplines.

 For those applicants who have extensive research backgrounds, being able to converse intelligently on their research projects is important.
-Many of the interviewers are engaged in research and often times the school tries to match the interviewer with an applicant doing similar work in order to get a more in depth analysis of the applicant's understanding of the project they are pursuing.
+Many of the interviewers are engaged in research, and oftentimes the school tries to match the interviewer with an applicant doing similar work in order to get a more in-depth analysis of the applicant's understanding of the project they are pursuing.

 If I did poorly in a prerequisite course (like biochemistry or genetics), will I be asked about this during my interview?
 How should I respond?

-Some interviews are "open file" and others are not.
+Some interviews are open-file and others are not.
 For an open-file interview, the interviewer has had time to review your complete application and will often have the application in hand at the time of the interview.
 One purpose of an open-file interview is to clarify your academic record.
 Therefore, you can count on the interviewer asking you about poor performance on any coursework, regardless if it is a prerequisite course.

 You should respond honestly about the circumstances that may have led to a poor performance and don't offer mere excuses and rationalizations.
 Provide an explanation and avoid being defensive or evasive.
 Take responsibility!
 It is critical for the interviewer to understand the circumstances and give careful consideration to your history of academic performance and those characteristics, background, and situations that reflect a meaningful record of accomplishment or history of impediment.

 Types of interviews vary.
 Some interviewers will have access to applicant files, and thus can view the student's academic information, and others will not.
 In the main, the general consensus is that applicants who are screened into the interview group should be able to do the academic work.
-However, having stated this, it does not preclude interviewers who have access to an applicant's files from asking, "Why did you get a 'C' in biochemistry", The response should be a forthright one that includes any circumstances at the time, such as family problems in which the applicant was embroiled (and now why this is no longer an issue), need to work extensive hours to pay tuition, or too many extracurricular activities (and why this is no longer an issue).
-Never tell an interviewer, "I'm no good at standardized test taking, and the whole course was based on this type of exams."
+However, having stated this, it does not preclude interviewers who have access to an applicant's files from asking, "Why did you get a 'C' in biochemistry?", The response should be a forthright one that includes any circumstances at the time, such as family problems in which the applicant was embroiled (and now why this is no longer an issue), need to work extensive hours to pay tuition, or too many extracurricular activities (and why this is no longer an issue).
+Never tell an interviewer, "I'm no good at standardized test taking, and the whole course was based on this type of exam."
 What the interviewer is interested in knowing is the circumstances and whether any issues that caused problems remain.

 What sorts of questions should I ask during the interview?

-Ask questions that will help you become better informed about the school and its resources, accomplishments, and opportunities, such as inquiring about faculty, the student body, the research enterprise, internships, combined degrees, graduate studies, residencies, study abroad opportunities, health and fitness).
+Ask questions that will help you become better informed about the school and its resources, accomplishments, and opportunities, such as inquiring about faculty, the student body, the research enterprise, internships, combined degrees, graduate studies, residencies, study abroad opportunities, health and fitness.
 If this is your first time in the community surrounding the medical school, inquire about local history and educational opportunities, particularly if you are married and have children.
 Ask about the location in proximity to other communities or major cities, the arts and culture, parks and recreation, and other attractions.